OpenNebula/vOneCloud-docs/docs/source/release_notes/features.rst

 - `Management of Multi-tier Applications <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#management-of-multi-tier-applications>`__.
 Execution of multi-tiered applications with automatic scaling, write elasticity rules using selected key performance indicators from the hypervisor or `from the application <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#gain-insight-into-cloud-applications>`__.

 - `Reliability, Efficiency and Massive Scalability <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#reliability-efficiency-and-massive-scalability>`__.
 Leverage years of testing and production use, and be sure that your Cloud Mangement Platform will be up to the task.

+Although the configuration is tailored for vCenter infrastructures, all the power of OpenNebula is contained in vOneCloud and it can be unleashed!